 Most chairs in this genre stack adjustable arms and lumbar support — with a non-reclining backrest.
 Here are two popular options:

-If the best XL gaming chairs for aren’t wide enough, these are your best ergonomic options.
+If the best XL gaming chairs aren’t wide enough, these are your best ergonomic options.
 Check this review for all 400+ pound options:

 Elite Ergonomic Office Chairs For Tall Sizes